traceydayne/liftoff-assignments/P2-Project_Outline/README.md

 ## Submission Instructions

 ### Overview
-My project will be a debt payoff calculator using at least two commonly touted methods for paying off debt quickly.
-It will allow for comparison of those methods against each other and against simply paying the minimum payment over time.
-Additionally, it will also display the power of compounding via the stock market allowing users to see how their funds can work for them.
-Users will be able to run simulations and edit information in order to make informed financial decisions.
+My project will be a TDEE calculator allowing users to see their current and future expenditure based on their activity level.
+Ideally, the output will also show users the difference in their current TDEE and future TDEE in terms of high density foods.
 ### Features
-Minimum payoff: users will be able to see just how long and how much interest they'll pay by making the minimum payments set forth by the lender.
+Current TDEE: users will be able to see their current energy expenditure estimate.

-Snowball payoff: users will be able to see a comparison between paying their debts in order of smallest to largest principal vs paying the minimums.
+Future TDEE: users will be able to see an estimate of their future TDEE at various activity levels.

-Avalanche payoff: similar comparison to snowball however debts are ordered highest to lowest interest rate.
+Calorie Visualization: users will be able to see the difference in expenditure in terms of high density foods such as donuts, pizza, tacos, etc.

-Compounding Power: users will be able to see what their funds can grow to over a desired length of time in order to decide if a debt is worth paying down quickly or over time.
+Progress Visulization: users will be able to see where they are at on their journey currently in terms of calories already expended and calories left to be expended.

 ### Technologies
 C#